HaleGurpinar/HaleGurpinar/README.md

 - 👩‍💻 Experienced in development of Java projects.

-- 💻 I’m currently learning Spring, Hibernate.
+- 💻 I’m currently learning Data Science.

 - 📊 Interested in Python, Data Science, Business Intelligence projects as a LIFELONG LEARNER 😊.